grburgess/popsynth/docs/md/quickstart.md

 homogeneous_pareto_synth.set_flux_selection(flux_selector)
 ```
+And by observed fluxes, we mean those where the latent flux is obscured by observational error, here we sample the observational error from a log normal distribution with $\sigma=1$.
+In the future, ```popsynth``` will have more options.

 ```python
 population = homogeneous_pareto_synth.draw_survey(flux_sigma=0.1)
 ```

-We now have created a population.
+We now have created a population survey.
 How did we get here?

 * Once the spatial and luminosity functions are specified, we can integrate out to a given distance and compute the number of expected objects.